One-and-a-half acres in size, Furnace Pool is the largest water at Furnace Mill with 30 pegs and an average depth of about six feet.

 As with most waters, nearly all baits are usually most effective when fished over a bed of feeder pellets or hemp, the latter being especially productive when fished with luncheon meat on the hook.

 Mucky Meadow - so named because the pool is on the site of a former marshy meadow adjacent to the stream which runs alongside the Furnace Mill site - is nowadays better known for its head of chub which provide exciting year-round sport for anglers, as well as its good stocks of common, mirror and ghost carp which provide exciting sport whatever the time of year.

 The chub are normally taken on shallow fished maggot on the waggler, quite often just below the surface in summer, and range in size from just over 1lb to about 4lbs.

 Covering one-and-a-quarter acres, Mucky Meadow holds 24 comfortably spaced pegs and ranges in depth from about eight feet at the outlet end to four feet at the inlet.
 Overall, the average depth is about six feet, making it an easy water to fish on pole, waggler or swimfeeder.

-The biggest roach to have come out of Mucky Meadow was taken by John Knight, fishing for Willow Creek in the 2009/2010 Winter League match which was held on Easter Sunday.
+The biggest roach to have come out of Mucky Meadow was taken by John Knight, fishing for Willow Creek in a Winter League match which was held on Easter Sunday.
 Fishing Peg 43 with Furnace Mill's 4mm expander pellets he landed a specimen which weighed in at 3lbs 6oz.
 A truly pristine fish.

 Whilst most anglers use the pole or waggler, most methods tend to work well on Mucky Meadow and a lot of the carp are caught in the margins in summer.
 In winter, a small swim feeder or light lead are most effective.
 Best year-round baits are caster, maggots, sweetcorn, luncheon meat and chopped worms for the bream.